sumuongit/asp-ado-cms-website-layered-architecture/README.md

 * [License](#license)

 ## General Info
-A sample website for content management (Content Management System) using ASP.NET, ADO.NET and SQL Server 2012; Layered architecture pattern has been followed in this application
+A sample website depicting Content Management System (CMS) using ASP.NET, ADO.NET and SQL Server 2012 following layered architecture

 Some snapshots of the CMS website are given below: